Copper IUD and libido: facts, myths, and real experiences

 -

-And overall comfort with its contraceptive!
+and overall comfort with its contraceptive!

 However, the copper IUD, even without hormones, can promote imbalances: